dabrahams/www.boostcon.com/content/pages/location/lodging.rst

 * Check-in time is 4:00 pm (Mountain Time) on day of arrival;
   check-out time is 11:00 am on departure day.

-Check-in time is 4:00 pm (Mountain Time) on day of arrival;
-check-out time is 11:00 am on departure day.

 Questions About Lodging?
 ------------------------